add-IV/pandaRec/expose_keynotes.md

 ### 4 Analysis

-- evaluation of different ranking algorithms based on speed and quality of the recommendations
+- compare different ranking algorithms based on speed and quality of the recommendations
 - evaluation of different data structures for the "recipies"
+- compare to different existing solutions

 ### 5 Extension